Thinking of Getting an MFA in Fiction?

-Money is a very personal thing, and people have many emotions and practical reasons to avoid debt.
-That said, if you are able to take on a monthly sum that will be manageable for you (and that you will be paying off for a very long time) it could benefit you in the long run.
+Money is a personal thing, and people have many emotions and practical reasons to avoid debt.
+That said, if you are able to take on a monthly sum that will be manageable for you it could benefit you in the long run.

 Many programs give scholarships; some even pay full tuition.
 Many give work-study and teaching scholarships, which will also give you experience as a teacher, which will help you to get an academic job (if you wish to) after you graduate.